Make the ultimate defensive play

 Biomarker testing

-If you or a loved one has been diagnosed with breast cancer, ask about your biomarker status the next time you talk to your doctor.
+If you or a loved one has been diagnosed with breast cancer, ask about your biomarker status the next time you talk to your doctor, as this could help inform your treatment options.

 The impact of prostate cancer

-Prostate cancer is the most commonly diagnosed cancer among American men after skin cancer, with 1 in 8 likely to be diagnosed during their lifetime.
+Prostate cancer is the most commonly diagnosed cancer among American men after skin cancer, with 1 in 8 likely to be diagnosed during their lifetime—with nearly 300,000 men expected to be diagnosed this year alone.
 However, prostate cancer treatments are also continually improving.

 Understanding risk factors

-While all men are at risk of developing prostate cancer, older age and race/ethnicity are leading risk factors:
+While all men are at risk of developing prostate cancer, according to the American Cancer Society, older age and race/ethnicity are leading risk factors of prostate cancer:

 - The chance of having prostate cancer increases significantly over the age of 50

-- The incidence of prostate cancer was about 73% higher in Black men than White men from 2014-2018
+- The incidence of prostate cancer is about 70% higher in Black men than White men

-The prostate cancer 5-year survival rate is over >99% if caught early and the cancer remains localized.
+The prostate cancer 5-year survival rate is over 99% if caught early, before the cancer has spread.
 The 5-year survival rate drops to 34% if the cancer spreads to other parts of the body.

 Biomarker testing

-If you or a loved one has been diagnosed with prostate cancer, ask about your biomarker status the next time you talk to your doctor.
+If you or a loved one has been diagnosed with prostate cancer, ask about your biomarker status the next time you talk to your doctor, as this could help inform your treatment options.

 The impact of colorectal cancer